The Defiant Ones: Production

 Robert Mitchum, a veteran of a Southern chain gang, turned down the role of Jackson because he believed black and white people would not be chained together in the segregated South at that time.
-Mitchum’s reasoning was misinterpreted over the years into the claim that he turned down the film because of his refusal to work with a black man.
+Mitchum's reasoning was misinterpreted over the years into the claim that he turned down the film because of his refusal to work with a black man.
 Kramer wrote that Poitier was initially unsure of Curtis' casting but became supportive.
 Curtis, however, denied this; he stated that he had contractual rights to approve who would play Cullen.
-However, despite Curtis' many later claims and stories, Kramer had originally cast Poitier and Marlon Brando as the two leads when a previous contractual obligation prevented Poitier from being able to accept the role.
+However, despite Curtis' many later claims and stories, Kramer had cast Poitier and Marlon Brando as the two leads when a previous contractual obligation prevented Poitier from being able to accept the role.
 Kramer wanted Poitier for the role so badly that he delayed the film's production, which led to Brando having to decline because the delay caused shooting to overlap with another obligation.
 Curtis was cast afterwards.
 Curtis did request Poitier's name appear with his above the movie title marking a first for Poitier in his career.

 Carl Switzer, of the Our Gang comedies, has a small role.
 It was his last before his death.